Incendies

 The story concerns Canadian twins who travel to their mother's native country in the Levant to uncover her hidden past amidst a bloody civil war.
 While the country is unnamed, the events in the film are heavily influenced by the Lebanese Civil War and particularly the story of the prisoner Souha Bechara.
 The film was shot mainly in Montreal, with fifteen days spent in Jordan.

 It premiered at the Venice and Toronto Film Festivals in September 2010, and was released in Quebec on 17 September 2010.
 It met with widespread critical acclaim in Canada and abroad and won numerous awards.
-Since then it has been regarded as one of Villeneuve's finest works (with some considering it his best movie), one of the best movies of the 2010s and one of the greatest movies of the 21st century.

 In 2011, it was nominated for the Academy Award for Best Foreign Language Film.
 Incendies also won eight Genie Awards, including Best Motion Picture.